Moose Sex Project (Chignecto Isthmus)

 Lynx, NS (Photo by Mike Dembeck)

-The Nature Conservancy of Canada (NCC) has launched an ambitious project to protect wildlife and species across Nova Scotia and New Brunswick.
-The Chignecto Isthmus is a critical land bridge that serves as the only route for terrestrial wildlife to move in and out of Nova Scotia, where moose are an endangered species on the mainland.
+The Nature Conservancy of Canada (NCC) has an on-going and ambitious project to protect species in Nova Scotia and New Brunswick by conserving a wilderness corridor for wildlife.
+The Chignecto Isthmus is one of the most important habitats in the Maritimes: a crucial land bridge that serves as the only route for terrestrial wildlife to move in and out of Nova Scotia.
+This land bridge is especially important for moose, an endangered species in Nova Scotia.

 Our work in the Chignecto Isthmus, at a glance

-Since species also cross borders and we are all interconnected, NCC is committed to conserving the long-term viability of wildlife populations not only in New Brunswick and Nova Scotia but across eastern Canada and the United States.
+NCC is committed to conserving habitat for the long-term viability of wildlife populations not only in New Brunswick and Nova Scotia but across eastern Canada and the United States.

-NCC has currently secured 18 properties in the Chignecto Isthmus Natural Area, which total more than 2,500 acres (1,012 hectares).
-These properties are located in the Upper Tantramar Watershed, Halls Hill and Baie Verte in New Brunswick and three sites near Amherst in Nova Scotia.
+NCC has secured 18 properties in the Chignecto Isthmus Natural Area, which total more than 1,200 hectares (3,000 acres).
+These properties are located in the Upper Tantramar Watershed, Halls Hill and Baie Verte in New Brunswick and near Amherst in Nova Scotia.

-One of these projects was a land donation of 781 acres (316 hectares) by Joan and Derek Burney in the Cookville area.
-Kenneth Lund and his late brother Daniel Lund also made a land donation of 206 acres (83 hectares) in Halls Hill.
+One of these projects was a land donation of 316 hectares (781 acres) in the Cookville area from Joan and Derek Burney.
+Kenneth Lund and his late brother Daniel Lund made two land donations of 90 hectares (222 acres) in Halls Hill.
 NCC also received a generous land donation near Amherst from Hollis Cole.

 Partners in conservation

 The Nature Conservancy of Canada has received generous support for these projects.
 Project partners have included: